yypy22/yypy22/README.md

 📈 I have experience working with Python, JavaScript, Django, and JQuery with large-scale development

-📈 Kaggle Silver medal solo with table data competition

 📈 NLP summer school at Tokyo University

 📈 Data Science online course at Tokyo University

-📈 Passed mid-term evaluation of GSOC2023 on NLP and will keep working on the project.

 🍜 In my free time, I enjoy exploring new food spots or cafes.
 NO RAMEN, NO LIFE

 ✈️ I love traveling too.
 I have been to Scotland, England, Wales, France, Spain, Thailand, Cambodia, and Vietnam.

 🏋️‍♂️ When I'm not coding or eating, you can usually find me at the gym, staying active and working out.

+## Achievements
+👑 Passed mid-term evaluation of GSOC2023 on NLP and will keep working on the project.
+👑 Kaggle Silver medal solo with table data competition

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)